 We have a financial calculator to help you decide if you should pay off debt or put money into savings.
 First, you enter your balance and APR for the debt section, and then enter the monthly savings contribution and the APY for the savings section.
 The calculator will crunch the numbers and provide you with information that can help you decide which option will likely work best for you.

 Calculators work with the information you enter.
 They cannot see your full financial picture, and everyone's financial goals and outlook are different.
-Remember, there are Huntington bankers at your local branch that can provide better recommendations than an online calculator, but a calculator is a good way to get started.
+Remember, there are Huntington bankers at your local branch that can provide better insights than an online calculator, but a calculator is a good way to get started.

 Paying Off Debt First